SAJAD-net/Programming_Quest/README.md

 ## encryptor

-	this tool uses XOR to encrypt the file and activates the file by running it again.
+	uses XOR to encrypt the file and activates the file by running it again.

 ## pentools